1g4-mirror/pv/docs/pv.1.md

     data from or to a pipe than regular **read**(2) and **write**(2), but means that the transfer buffer may not be used.
 This prevents "**\--buffer-percent**" and "**\--last-written**" from working,
-    cannot work with "**\--sparse**" or "**\--discard**", and makes "**\--buffer-size**" redundant, so using any of those options automatically switches on "**\--no-splice**".
+    cannot work with "**\--sparse**", and makes "**\--buffer-size**" redundant, so using any of those options automatically switches on "**\--no-splice**".
 Switching on this option results in a small loss of transfer efficiency.
 It has no effect on systems where **splice**(2) is unavailable.

 **-J BYTES, \--pipe-buffer-size BYTES**

-:   Attempt to set the size of the output pipe buffer to *BYTES* bytes.
+:   Attempt to set the size of the output pipe buffer, and the
+    intermediate input pipe buffer if one is needed, to *BYTES* bytes.
-    This will only have an effect if the output is a pipe, and will silently do nothing if the requested size cannot be achieved.
+    This will silently do nothing if the requested size cannot be achieved.
 If this option is not specified, and both the output and the first input are pipes, then the output pipe buffer size will automatically be increased to match the input pipe buffer, if it was smaller.

 **-E, \--skip-errors**